xeniakadar/blog-api-client/README.md

 **Frontend Enhancements with React**: Improved UI/UX design skills by utilizing React's component-based architecture, state management, and context API.
 Leveraged libraries like Tailwind CSS to ensure responsive design, and optimized the user experience with features like themed layouts.

+**Testing with Jest**: The intricacies of this app, with its diverse range of functionalities, demanded a robust system to ensure each component worked flawlessly.
+With Jest, I learned not only how to set up and run unit tests but also the importance of mock functions, simulating user events, and isolating test cases.

 ## Work in progress
 Currently I'm working on creating some more features and making the application more efficient.
 Compressing and optimizing images is my current priority, but I will be adding other features, like a markdown text-editor and adding likes to posts.